wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/3-implementing-best-practices.md

 Communicating changes to DLP can be a challenging endeavor and will differ depending upon organization design.
-In this section, we will discuss approaches that can be used to communicate DLP change information to your makers.
+In this unit, we will discuss approaches that can be used to communicate DLP change information to your makers.

 Here are some strategies to consider:

-1. Create an Intranet/Wiki site that can be used for makers to reference so they understand what DLP policies exist.
+1. Create an Intranet/Wiki site that can be used for app makers to reference so they understand what DLP policies exist.

 2. Track all flow users in a digital list.
-This can be a Yammer group, SharePoint list, distribution list or Azure Active Directory group or by using the Power Platform Center of Excellence Starter Kit that we discussed in Module 1.
+This can be a Yammer group, SharePoint list, distribution list or Azure Active Directory group.
+    You could also use the Power Platform Center of Excellence Starter Kit that we discussed in earlier modules.

-    **Note:** In Module 5 we will build a digital list that helps you track new users.
+    **Note:** In the next module of this learning path, we will build a digital list that helps you track new users.

 3. Communicate upcoming DLP changes in your IT Change Management meetings.
 An IT Change Board is a common vehicle for IT